Nick Rahall: Political issues

+Rahall was a member of the conservative Blue Dog Democrat coalition.

 Mining

 In 2010 Rahall introduced legislation to improve mine safety.
 Rahall opposed legislation designed to end mountaintop removal mining, a process often used in West Virginia.

 Rahall's policies involving mountaintop removal mining have been criticized as reflected by author and journalist Jeff Biggers in "The Blog" in The Huffington Post, with the link between mountaintop removal mining and flooding, as well as the billions of pounds of explosives used since 2004, being given as examples.

 Environmental issues

 Rahall accepts anthropogenic climate change as real and has stated that to reject the scientific consensus regarding it is "to just put your head in the sand."

 Rahall called the Environmental Protection Agency "callous", attacked Barack Obama's greenhouse gas rule as "disastrous", and filed legislation to block the president's climate agenda, but in the summer of 2013 he attended a ceremony to rename the EPA headquarters and has praised EPA Administrator Gina McCarthy.
 Rahall, alongside three other Democrats, supported a GOP bill that would limit EPA authority on CO_{2} emissions, the Energy Tax Prevention Act.
 He commented on this, saying: "I am dead set against the E.P.A.'s plowing ahead on its own with new regulations to limit greenhouse gases."
 He also voted against the American Clean Energy and Security Act.

 In 2007, Rahall introduced the Energy Independence and Security Act of 2007, which banned incandescent light bulbs.
 Despite introducing the legislation, Rahall voted against the bill on final passage.
 As a result of the legislation, as of January 1, 2014, incandescent light bulbs between 40 watts and 150 watts are illegal to manufacture or import.

 In 2013, Rahall voted for the Progressive Caucus's budget, which included provisions for a carbon tax.
 The budget failed to pass.